From BR Bullpen

 - Born August 26, 1980 in Queensbury, NY USA

 Biographical Information

-Brendan Harris is a middle infielder who has played in the majors since 2004 with five different major league franchises in six cities.
+Brendan Harris is a middle infielder who has played in the majors since 2004 with six different major league franchises in seven cities.
 He has moved around a lot in the major and the minor leagues and might be considered a modern version of Suitcase Bob Seeds, who got his nickname because he was often moving from team to team.

 While in high school, Harris was a star pitcher and led Queensbury to a New York state title game, which the Spartans lost.

 He is one of only 11 players from the College of William and Mary to make the big leagues; in 2006 he was joined by fellow graduates Chris Ray and Bill Bray.
 Harris was a 3rd team All-American shortstop in 2001.

 Brendan was picked by the Chicago Cubs in the 5th round of the 2001 amateur draft.
 He was signed by scout Billy Swoope and was in their minor league organization from 2001 to part of 2004.
 He appeared in 32 games in the Midwest League in 2001, hitting .274.
 Then in 2002, with the Daytona Cubs of the Florida State League, he posted numbers of .329/.395/.532 and made the league all-star team as a third baseman.
 Moved up briefly to the Double A Southern League, he slugged .547 in 13 games in 2002.